 For this article, we leaned into our years of combined fishing and guiding experience to help us determine which rods are the most accurate in real-world fishing scenarios.
 From the storied Brook Trout and Landlocked Salmon rivers of Maine to a plethora of world-class freshwater fisheries across the US, Canada, Argentina, Chile, and New Zealand, we've experienced firsthand the value of a highly accurate freshwater rod in the field.

 When Orvis released the Helios 3, I remember thinking that no rod could ever be lighter or more accurate than that magic wand.
 It's safe to say the newest iteration of Helios rods has proven me wrong.
-Orvis claims the Helios is four times more accurate than the H3, and they may just be right about that.
-We've compared every model of the Helios series, and accuracy is undoubtedly the feature that stands out the most.
-I found the F series to be supremely accurate in the close and middle distances, hitting my target with consistency and precision.
-From high-alpine brookies to technical dry fly work on the Missouri River, there's a Helios F model that puts your fly exactly where it needs to be.
+Orvis claims the Helios is four times more accurate than the H3, and after casting every freshwater model in the lineup, that claim doesn't feel far-fetched.
+Accuracy is the defining characteristic of the Helios F series, particularly at the close to middle distances where most trout are actually caught.

 Price: $1,098.00 | Read the full review